agvantibo-again/NixOS4Gaming/ReadME.md

 If you don't want secure boot, then just delete the Lanzaboote references in the flake.nix and configuration.nix.
 Then go to the modules folder and delete "security".

 ### A custom DNS configuration
 I use a DNS to have an extra line of defense against malware.
-In these files I set up the free malware filtering dns by ControlD, but you can choose another one.
-You also need to go to the configuration.nix file and uncomment `./modules/network/dns.nix` inside `imports` if you want to use a custom DNS.
+You need to go to the configuration.nix file and uncomment `./modules/network/dns.nix` inside `imports` if you want to use a custom DNS.
+Then go to modiles > network dns.nix and update it with your dns information.

 ### Automount template
 This should be disk agnostic, if you don't want automount, delete the import in configuration.nix as well as the disks folder inside modules.